Last updated on December 11th, 2021 at 03:18 pm

 Since then, strange stories have hovered above the area like a chilly Northwest fog.
 People have spotted ghostly campfires on uninhabited Wizard Island, and visitors to Crater Lake Lodge still tell stories of eerie occurrences in the night.
 Despite these tales, the park’s most famous phenomenon appears during the day: An ancient hemlock tree, known as “the Old Man of the Lake,” has been floating completely upright for more than 100 years.

 The truth behind the Old Man of the Lake might be obscured forever, but as National Park ecologist Mark Buktenica told CBS, “I’m okay with not knowing.”
 Have you had a chance to visit Crater Lake yet?
-Read more awesome facts about Crater Lake here.
+Read more awesome facts about Crater Lake here and check out the camping options in and around Crater Lake National Park here.